opensearch-project/project-website/_posts/2023-06-09-flat-object.md

 ## Use case

-To demonstrate a real life use case for the `flat_object` field type, we'll use the new ML Commons remote model inference project, in which you can store and search template documents.
+To demonstrate a real-life use case for the `flat_object` field type, we'll use the new ML Commons remote model inference project, in which you can store and search template documents.
 Some of the fields in the machine learning model template are user-defined key-value pairs.
 Because those are created by the user on the fly, it is difficult to predefine the mappings for the index that stores these documents.

 ### Example documents